-Thanks for having the foresight to explore the link between Healthy Foods, Healthy Soils, and the environmental and economic well-being of San Diego County.
-This toolkit was developed for planners, regional stakeholders and anyone with an interest in furthering sustainability, healthy food systems, and public health through better knowledge of zoning, land use, methods and policy focused on best practices and fair rules.
+This toolkit is for planners, regional stakeholders, and anyone with an interest in furthering sustainability, healthy food systems, and public health through better knowledge of zoning, land use, methods and policy focused on best practices and fair rules for composting.

-Within each section below are links to a cornucopia of information compiled by researchers charged with finding inspiring model codes and programs designed to facilitate forward-thinking approaches to sound resource management, healthy food systems, and economic and environmental stability.
-There's also a navigational chart of this toolkit that serves as a table of contents and site map.
-Otherwise, use this page to foray into the various elements of the researchers' findings.
+Each section contains links to comprehensive information compiled by researchers charged with finding best practices designed to facilitate forward-thinking approaches to sound resource management, healthy food systems, and economic and environmental stability.
+A navigational chart of this toolkit is also available as a table of contents and site map.

 California initiatives and legislation are national trend-setters for facilitation of sustainable resource management.
-Will local zoning and land use rules follow suit?
-We hope so!
+The opportunity exists for local zoning and land use rules to follow suit.
 This section provides compelling model programs, language and case studies for furthering efforts towards better rules.

 Developing zoning and land use rules fair to source reduction, food recovery, composting and other sustainable resource management and food system programs are critical to public health and the integrity our our regional environment and economy.